murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 ![](images/img3.Ableton_TouchOSC_setup.jpg)

 Ableton Live provides midi feedback to the TouchOSC template using a [device control mapping](images/img4.Ableton_Reaktor_Device_Controller.jpg).
-This allows bidirectionality and automatic update of each control when you change it either in the TouchOSC template or in the Reaktor plugin.
+This allows bidirectionality and automatic update of each control when you change, either in the TouchOSC template or in the Reaktor plugin.
 The Ableton Live template has all the [midi mappings](images/img9.
 Ableton-MIDI-map.jpg) already configured.
 Ableton Live send and receives MIDI signals through [TouchOSC Bridge](images/img5.TouchOSC_Bridge_config.jpg)configured with the Track, Sync and the Remote-control options.

 ---